RichellB/record-label-project/README.md

 # README

+RECORD LABEL PROJECT

+This project is designed to be a tool used for database management for a record label whose intentions are to be able to modifiy and track date for it's respective clients who are artists, their songs and ultimately any products and services assoicated with that artist.

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Authors

+    Richell Bonfield

 * Ruby version
+    ruby 2.6.1

 * System dependencies